 Thirty-three-year-old Tiffany Schetter of Germantown was just 20 weeks into her pregnancy when she learned that one of her unborn twins had only a small chance of survival.

 Tiffany and her husband, Aaron, were told their daughter was not getting adequate blood flow.
-Their doctor connected them with Jim Rost, MD, medical director of the neonatal intensive care unit (NICU) at Shady Grove Adventist Hospital, to learn about the care their babies would receive when they arrived.
+Their doctor connected them with Jim Rost, MD, medical director of the neonatal intensive care unit (NICU) at Adventist HealthCare Shady Grove Medical Center, to learn about the care their babies would receive when they arrived.